verb (lets, letting; past and past participle let)

 let's say (or let us say)

-- Used as a way of introducing a hypothetical or possible situation: let’s say we agreed to go our separate waysMore example sentences
+- Used as a way of introducing a hypothetical situation: let’s say we agreed to go our separate waysMore example sentences

 - Let's say there had been drugs, let's say there had been a shooting and two students were killed.